 Kentucky Youth Career Center in Jefferson County

 This Kentucky Youth Career Center focuses on recruiting, educating and finding jobs for young adults age 16-21 who have dropped out of high school.
 Operated by the Jefferson County Public Schools Adult and Continuing Education program, the center helps young adults search for jobs, research job trends and other occupational information, complete career-interest assessments, build resumes, compose cover letters and much, much more.

-Click here for photos of some recent GED graduates and other honored youth career center students.
+Click here for photos of some recent GED graduates.
 Find out more about the Jefferson County program and read about the experiences of two young adults who have received assistance with college through programs at the Youth Career Center by clicking here.

 For more information, call (502) 574-4115.
 This Kentucky Youth Career Center is located at 510 West Broadway, Suite 701, Louisville.
 Walk-ins are welcome Monday-Thursday, 8 a.m.-5 p.m.

 Kentucky Youth Career Center in Bullitt County

 Operated by Goodwill Industries, this Kentucky Youth Career Center offers career, leadership, educational and personal development services to Bullitt County youth between the ages of 16 and 21 to help them achieve their goals.
 Click here for photos of some GED graduates.